Do Go On - 319 - Vincent Gigante, The Oddfather

 Yeah, the boys were wearing man watches.

-Anyway, my brother got me one for that Christmas as a 17-year-old.
+Anyway, my brother got me one for that Christmas

-He got me a Baby G Watch that I'd wanted when I was five.
+He got me a baby G watch that I'd wanted when I was five.

-They're pretty fun-looking watches.
+They're pretty fun looking watches.

-There's a website still, babyg.com.au.
+There's a website still, babyg.com.com.

-Anyway, I don't know if that really answers your question.
+There you go.
+Get yourself a baby G. Anyway, don't know if that really answers your question.

-It seems like the trends don't really seem to phase us very much,
+It seems like the trends don't really seem to phase us very much, because we're not very cool.

 That means we're not, we don't know what it is.

-And I've never claimed to.
+No, God, no. And I've never claimed to.
+Not once.

 Yeah, there's G-Force watches.
+Yeah.
+Or G-shock, sorry.

+Black and big watch, man.
+Man-time.
 It'll tell you the man time.

-I love how if it's a big black watch, it's like, oh, fragile men,
+I love how if it's a big black watch, it's like, oh, fragile men, they need a tough watch.

 But if it's a pink watch, it's like, oh, patronising to us women.

-want everyone to uh come to my mra meeting.
-We hold them online every Saturday night.
+Anyway, I just want everyone to come to my MRA meeting.

-It's normally just me.
+It's only just me.

 Just waiting for other people to join.